 Hmm, nothing works as of yet.

 https://www.whatsmydns.net is not showing movement yet.

 Time to contact AWS for advice.

-I tried to post an help post on the AWS forums but apparently, a user who has been paying AWS for 6 months does not have the right to post a new forum thread.
+I tried to post a help post on the AWS forums but apparently, a user who has been paying AWS for 6 months does not have the right to post a new forum thread.

-I created a record set for the parent domain on AWS and A record for the Digital Ocean subdomain with no luck.
+I created a recordset for the parent domain on AWS and A record for the Digital Ocean subdomain with no luck.